kanishka-linux/kawaii-player/README.md

 Right,Left: set focus alternate between Option column, Title column and Playlist column (If Player is not Playing Anything)

-Ctrl+1 to Ctrl+8 : Change aspect ratio of background image
+Ctrl+0 to Ctrl+9 : Change aspect ratio of background image

 ### Title Column:(if Title list is focussed)

-h : show history (history of watched series)
+ctrl + h : show history (history of watched series)

 Delete : delete particular item of history

-r : randomize the list(if you want random series)
+ctrl + r : randomize the list(if you want random series)

-t : sort the Title List
+ctrl + t : sort the Title List

 PgUp: Move Entry UP

 PgDown: Move Entry Down

-ctrl+Right : Get Info from TVDB
+ctrl+Right : Get Info from TVDB with duckduckgo as backend

-c : copy fanart

-shift+c : copy summary

-ctrl+c : copy poster
+ctrl+Left : Get Info from TMDB with duckduckgo as backend

+ctrl+UP : Get Info from TVDB with google as backend

+ctrl+Down: Get Info from TMDB with google as backend

+Alt+1 : Get info from TVDB directly without using any search engine backend

+Alt+2 : Get info from TMDB directly without using any search engine backend

+F2 : Rename Title of the entry in the database.

 ### Playlist Column:(If playlist column is focussed)

-q : queue the item
+Ctrl+ q : queue the item

 Delete : delete particular entry

 1 – 9 : select mirror Number (up to 9, if available)

-s : select SD quality

-h : select HD quality

-b : select SD480p quality

 w : toggle watch/unwatch

-o : start offline mode (If offline mode is already activated then pressing 'o' will enqueue items for offline viewing)
+Ctrl+o : start offline mode (If offline mode is already activated then pressing 'o' will enqueue items for offline viewing)

-Right: play the item within thumbnail located in the leftmost corner but keep both playlist and title list visible. (can be used as preview mode)

 Left: show title list if it's hidden